babdellghani/Kasper-Template/README.md

 This is a reusable template for building fast, modern websites.
 Key features include:

 -Fully responsive and mobile-friendly design \
--Built with HTML5 and CSS3 \
+-Built with HTML5 and CSS3 and JS \
 -Easily customizable with CSS variables \
 -Reusable components and layout built with Flexbox \
 -Speed optimized for performance